Noble14477/Invoice_app/README.md

 git clone https://github.com/yourusername/invoice-app.git
 Navigate to the project directory:

-bash
-Copy code
 cd invoice-app

 Install the dependencies:

-bash
-Copy code
 npm install
 Set up your Firebase project and configure the Firebase SDK in your application.
 Replace the configuration details in the relevant files.

 Start the application:

-bash
-Copy code
 npm start
-Open your browser and navigate to http://localhost:3000 to view the application.
+Open your browser and navigate to http://localhost:5173 to view the application.

 Usage
 Authentication: Users can sign up or log in using Firebase Authentication.
 Creating Invoices: Once logged in, users can navigate to the "Create Invoice" page, fill in the invoice details, and submit to create a new invoice.
 The data will be stored in Firestore and updated in real time.
+You can view an invoice by clicking on the intended invoice.

+For easy testing, I have provided a login detail for a user that have already created an invoice: email: clint@gmail.com
+password: 00000000

 Contributing
 Contributions are welcome!
 If you have suggestions for improvements or want to report issues, feel free to open an issue or submit a pull request.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+Thank you